 How Does Robin Raina's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that Ebix, Inc. has a market cap of US$1.3b, and is paying total annual CEO compensation of US$4.4m.
-(This number is for the twelve months until December 2018).
+According to our data, Ebix, Inc. has a market capitalization of US$1.1b, and paid its CEO total annual compensation worth US$4.4m over the year to December 2018.
 While we always look at total compensation first, we note that the salary component is less, at US$2.4m.
-We examined companies with market caps from US$1.0b to US$3.2b, and discovered that the median CEO total compensation of that group was US$4.0m.
+When we examined a selection of companies with market caps ranging from US$400m to US$1.6b, we found the median CEO total compensation was US$2.5m.

-The graphic below shows how CEO compensation at Ebix has changed from year to year.
+You can see, below, how CEO compensation at Ebix has changed over time.

 Is Ebix, Inc. Growing?